 Some people hate buying things.
 Whether it’s decision fatigue, the pain of spending money, or simply the stress of the whole purchasing process, shopping isn’t pleasurable for everyone.
-Bundle pricing makes buying a little less painful by bundling similar items together.
+This Psychological Pricing Strategy is called Bundle pricing.
+It makes buying a little less painful by bundling similar items together.

 It also has a powerful psychological effect.
 Bundle pricing convinces consumers they’re getting a bargain — even if they wouldn’t otherwise buy the additional items, and occasionally even when the bundled items are more expensive than purchasing the items separately.
 Brands such as McDonald’s capitalize on this strategy with combination meals that encourage people to spend more on a product they might not otherwise buy.
 Create the perception of value and savings with bundled pricing and watch the business fly in.